bboyle/the-story/Documentation.md

 ### .pause()

 Animates to the designated pause point and pauses playback.
-Returns the player object.
+Returns the player object (chainable).

 ### .play()

 Continues the animation sequence from the current position.
+Returns the player object (chainable).

+## .playPause()

+Toggles between play and pause states.
-Returns the player object.
+Returns the player object (chainable).

 ## Customising the sequence of animations